zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/elements/index.md

 pageTitle: Essential Elements - Getting started with Essential Addon Elements for YOOtheme Pro
 ---

-The **Elements Addon** extends [YOOtheme Pro Builder](https://yootheme.com/support/yootheme-pro/joomla/page-builder) with an **Elements Condition** that will determine if an **Element** should be rendered or not.
-The condition is composed of rules with support for **Dynamic Content**, custom evaluation logic and logs.
+Create visually impressive charts from static and dynamic data, process markdown content or let users share the current page on their social media. {% .lead %}

-Learn how to get started in the next section or jump to one of the topics bellow.
+Get started in the next section or dive into one of the topics bellow.

 {% quick-links %}